 What became evident in later years was the solid foundation of spirituality as numbers of priests were ordained after being pupils of those early years.
 At the time of the 50th jubilee in 1989, 49 Priests, 25 Christian Brothers and 8 other Religious Brothers had been pupils of St Peter’s.
 The most recent old boy Christian Brother, Br Paul Robertson, is now part of the Edmund Rice Oceania Leadership Team in Australia after working for more than twenty years at St Peter’s, his final years in the position of Associate Headmaster.

 St Peter’s has continued its development and built a strong tradition of excellence based on faith and community involvement.
 Under the stewardship of Mr K. Fouhy, the College embraced a number of mantras, the most empowering one to “grow good men”.
 The campus became one of inclusiveness and challenge.
-In addition to the expansion of sports provided and encouraged, around 40 in 2016, cultural and religious trips grew to include a first journey to the Phillipines to mirror the biennial trip to India, and humanities tours to Europe have included some music students.
+In addition to the expansion of sports provided and encouraged, around 40 offered today, cultural and religious trips grew to include a first journey to the Philippines to mirror the biennial trip to India, and humanities tours to Europe have included some music students.

 The dual academic pathway, CIE and NCEA, continues to be refined, with due acknowledgement of student needs.
 Students are encouraged, with notable successes, to enter National and International competitions in a number of subjects.
 The Sam Hunt writing competition, named in honour of the College’s memorable old boy, has become popular and its winning highly sought.

-Kapa Haka and Pasifika groups have enjoyed regular successes at the annual Auckland schools’ Polynesian festival, and College participation has increased.
+Kapa Haka, Samoan and Tongan groups have enjoyed regular successes at the annual Auckland schools’ Polynesian festival, and College participation has increased.

-Music groups continue to thrive and each year the College bands win gold at the highest levels.
+Music groups continue to thrive and each year the College music groups win gold at the highest levels.

-The annual musical has become a highlight of participation for many students and the collaboration with Marist College eagerly anticipated!
+The annual musical has become a highlight of participation for many students and the collaboration with Marist College, St Mary’s College and Baradene College is eagerly anticipated!